-Right brained or left, you can achieve with statistics
+Right-brained or left, you can achieve with a few questions and a touch of statistics

 Now I’ve also been around long enough to know that in an agency pitch, with eye-popping creative and quick self-assured answers will woo an eager client.
 But, I’ve also learned that analytical strategies that deliver budget-friendly results can win budget-sensitive customers.